Hill Giants

 sacks of good throwing rocks if they expect conflict,

-they prefer to throw whatever comes to hand in their environment, due to their tendancy to develop strong attachments to their throwing rocks, often naming each individually and telling stories featuring the rocks as characters.
+they prefer to throw whatever comes to hand in their environment, due to their tendency to develop strong attachments to their throwing rocks, often naming each individually and telling stories featuring the rocks as characters.

 Religion DC 10: Hill giants mandate in the great ordning